 A student who registers, fails to attend class and fails to officially withdraw from the class, is still responsible for all tuition and fees.
 A student who receives grades for a class, but does not pay, will be subjected to collection fees when the unpaid balance is turned over to a collection agency.

-A student who officially withdraws from any class may be refunded a percentage of the course tuition, depending on when withdrawal is made (see the following table).
+A student who officially withdraws from any class may be refunded a percentage of the course tuition, depending on when withdrawal is made.
 The registration, late registration, proficiency test and special examination fees are not refundable.
 The auxiliary and student service fees are refundable only when official withdrawal occurs before the start of the semester.

 A student is entitled to a 100 percent refund when official withdrawal is made no later than the first 5.5 percent of the class calendar days.
 A 50 percent refund will be granted within the first 5.6-8 percent of the class calendar days.
 Withdrawals after the 100 percent refund period will result in a grade of "W".

-Students should refer to their current class schedule in the MyTriton poertal for specific withdrawal dates for each term.
+Students should refer to their current class schedule in the MyTriton portal for specific withdrawal dates for each term.

 Tuition Refunds/Credit Vouchers for Students Called to Active Military Service